Amy Madison: Television

 Amy is a classmate of Buffy Summers at Sunnydale High School.
-In junior high, she would often go over to Willow's house and eat brownies to escape her mother's abuse.
-The character first appears in the Season One episode "Witch", when she and Buffy both try out for the cheerleading squad.
-At first, Amy performs poorly in the tryouts, but when a series of strange injuries to other contestants move her up in the standings, the Scooby Gang suspects that something is afoot.
-It is revealed that Amy's mother Catherine, a very powerful witch, has switched bodies with Amy because she wants to relive her youth.
-Buffy and the Scooby Gang succeed in restoring Amy to her own body and (unknown to them) trapping her mother in the cheerleading trophy she won while a cheerleader for Sunnydale High (her nickname was Catherine the Great due to her cheerleading prowess).
+In junior high, she would often go over to Willow's house to escape her mother's abuse.
+The character first appears in the first season episode "Witch", when she and Buffy both try out for the cheerleading squad.
+At first, Amy performs poorly in the tryouts, but a series of strange injuries to other contestants move her up in the standings.
+Amy's mother Catherine, a very powerful witch, has switched bodies with Amy because she wants to relive her youth.
+Buffy and the Scooby Gang succeed in restoring Amy to her own body and (unknown to them) trapping her mother in the cheerleading trophy she won while a cheerleader for Sunnydale High.
 Afterward, Amy talks to Buffy and mentions that she is now living with her father and step-mother, and that she is much happier.

 The character appears as a Sunnydale student in other episodes.
-Along with Jonathan Levinson and Harmony Kendall, she is one of many recurring student characters.
-In the Season Two episode "Bewitched, Bothered and Bewildered", Xander Harris discovers that Amy inherited her mother's power, having become a potent, if sometimes ineffective, witch.
+In the second season episode "Bewitched, Bothered and Bewildered", Xander Harris discovers that Amy inherited her mother's power.
 Xander blackmails Amy into helping him perform a love spell on Cordelia Chase, however, the spell goes awry and causes the entire female population of Sunnydale, except Cordelia, to become infatuated with Xander.
 Under the influence of her own spell, a jealous Amy invokes the goddess Hecate and temporarily turns Buffy into a rat.
 Eventually, Rupert Giles forces Amy to undo both spells.

-In Season Three, the character has joined a coven with Willow (now a practicing witch) and warlock Michael Czajak.
+In season 3, the character has joined a coven with Willow (now a practicing witch) and warlock Michael Czajak.
 In the episode "Gingerbread", the parents of Sunnydale (under the influence of the demonic Hans and Greta) become paranoid about the supernatural's influence on their children, and prepare to burn Amy, Buffy, and Willow at the stake.
-To escape her bonds, Amy turns herself into a rat, but then, being a rat, she is unable to remove her own spell.
-Willow captures Rat-Amy and keeps her in a cage until the spell can be reversed.
+To escape her bonds, Amy turns herself into a rat, but is then unable to remove her own spell.
+Willow captures Rat-Amy and keeps her in a cage.
 Willow makes several unsuccessful attempts to return Amy to human form over the next two seasons.
-In the Season Four episode "Something Blue", Willow, who, at this time, has the power to make anything she wants happen, accidentally turns Amy back into a human; however, Willow does not even notice, and a few seconds later accidentally changes the character back into a rat.
+In the season 4 episode "Something Blue", Willow accidentally turns Amy back into a human, but Willow does not notice, and accidentally changes the character back into a rat.
 Doug Petrie, a writer on the show, describes this series of events as "as cruel and funny as anything could be".